 Today, we’re talking about this free video conferencing app called Zoom and how it makes money while offering the product for free to everyone.
 With the pandemic situation, every company has gone online.
 And with that, companies like Zoom, Google Meet, Google Hangout, Microsoft Teams, and many others have gone mainstream.

 But if you run a podcast, or are a user of Zoom Video Meetings, you know that they have a great offering for free users and the only limitation is the number of participants and the time.
 So, how is Zoom making money?

 How does Zoom make money?

-Zoom makes money from the sale of subscription plans for its Zoom Meetings app.
-With more paid hosts Zoom can generate higher MRR from these subscription plans as more users adopt Zoom as their virtual meeting platform.
-Zoom also offers other products like Zoom Rooms and Zoom Webinar also add to Zoom’s revenue.
+Zoom makes money from the subscription sales for its Zoom Meetings app.
+Zoom can generate higher MRR from these subscription plans as more users adopt Zoom as their virtual meeting platform.
+Zoom also offers other products like Zoom Rooms and Zoom Webinar that add to their annual revenues.

 What is Zoom?